Eckhardt-D/nuxt-hls/README.md

 <!-- Highlight some of the features your module provide here -->
 - ⛰ &nbsp;Automatically converts MP4 to HLS from your `~/assets/videos` folder
 - 🚠 &nbsp;Only does the conversion on initial build
-- 🌲 &nbsp;Optionally copies the .mp4 files to public with an option
+- 🌲 &nbsp;Optionally copies the .mp4 files to public with a fallback option

 ## Quick Setup